ePages-de/epages-devportal/_posts/2019/2019-11-05-the-future-of-recruiting.md

 Active Sourcing for recruiters is like our daily bread to find candidates and our way of networking.
 It's THE METHOD.
 Okay, so what's next?
-Michael claimed that in the future Candidate Matching is how recruiting would be done, the applicant market will turn into a supplier market,in which companies have to focus more on Recruiting/HR Marketing.
+Michael claimed that in the future Candidate Matching is how recruiting would be done, the applicant market will turn into a supplier market, in which companies have to focus more on Recruiting/HR Marketing.
 This is where digitalization comes in, as well as AI and better algorithms to improve the application process, candidate matching, and cultural fit.
 But for now, I would say Active Sourcing is still on 😉.